Nevada School Counselor Certification

 • Master’s degree or higher in school counseling, such as the following programs:

-* Applicants who submit documentation verifying qualifications for #s 3 & 4 must also provide proof of completion of at least 36 graduate credit hours in school guidance and counseling.
+*Applicants must also provide proof of completion of at least 36 graduate credit hours in school guidance and counseling.
 For detailed information about requirements for these credit hours, visit the NV Administrative Code website.

 FIND SCHOOLS